Hellenic Air Force: Origins

 In 1911, the Greek Government appointed French specialists to form the Hellenic Aviation Service.
 Six Greek officers were sent to France for training, while the first four Farman type aircraft were ordered.
 All six graduated from the Farman school in Étampes near Paris, but only four subsequently served in aviation.
 The first Greek civilian aviator that was given military rank was Emmanuel Argyropoulos, who flew in a Nieuport IV.G.
-"Alkyon" aircraft, on February 8, 1912.
-The first military flight was made on May 13, 1912, by Lieutenant Dimitrios Kamberos.
-In June, Kamberos flew with the "Daedalus", a Farman Aviation Works aircraft that had been converted into a seaplane, setting a new average speed world record at 110 km/h.
-In September of the same year the Greek Army fielded its first squadron, the "Aviators Company" (Greek: Λόχος Αεροπόρων).
+'Alkyon' aircraft, on 8 February 1912.
+The first military flight was made on 13 May 1912, by Lieutenant Dimitrios Kamberos.
+In June, Kamberos flew with the 'Daedalus', a Farman Aviation Works aircraft that had been converted into a seaplane, setting a new average speed world record at 110 km/h.
+In September of the same year, the Greek Army fielded its first squadron, the 'Aviators Company' (Greek: Λόχος Αεροπόρων).

 Balkan Wars and aftermath (1912–1930)

-On October 5, 1912, Kamberos flew the first combat mission, a reconnaissance flight over Thessaly.
+On 5 October 1912, Kamberos flew the first combat mission, a reconnaissance flight over Thessaly.
 This was on the first day of the Balkan wars.
 On the same day a similar mission was flown by German mercenaries in Ottoman service, over the Thrace front against the Bulgarian Army.
 The Greek and the Ottoman missions, coincidentally flown on the same day, were the first military aviation missions in the history of conventional war.
 As a matter of fact, all Balkan countries used military aircraft and foreign mercenaries during the Balkan Wars.

-January 24, 1913, saw the first naval co-operation mission in history, which took place over the Dardanelles.
-Aided by the Royal Hellenic Navy destroyer RHNS Velos, 1st Lieutenant Michael Moutoussis and Ensign Aristeidis Moraitinis flew the Farman hydroplane and drew up a diagram of the positions of the Turkish fleet, against which they dropped four bombs.
+24 January 1913, saw the first naval co-operation mission in history, which took place over the Dardanelles.
+Aided by the Royal Hellenic Navy, destroyer RHNS Velos, 1st Lieutenant Michael Moutoussis and Ensign Aristeidis Moraitinis flew the Farman hydroplane and drew up a diagram of the positions of the Turkish fleet, against which they dropped four bombs.
 This was not the first air-to-ground attack in military history, as there was a precedent in the Turkish-Italian war of 1911, but the first recorded attack against ships from the air.

 Initially, the Hellenic Army and the Royal Hellenic Navy operated separate Army Aviation and Naval Aviation units.
 During the Balkan Wars, various French Henry and Maurice Farman aircraft types were used.
 The Hellenic Naval Air Service was officially founded in 1914 by the then Commander in Chief (CnC) of the Royal Hellenic Navy, British Admiral Mark Kerr.
 Greek aviation units participated in World War I and the Asia Minor Campaign, equipped by the Allies with a variety of French and British designs.